-Fie Emblem: Path of Radiance (2005)
+Fire Emblem: Path of Radiance (2005)

 But you can’t tell me that you just become immediately unemployable on the Friday afternoon that you finish up.
 The last job I left, no sooner had I given a fairly rubbish speech than I was out the door and in a car, booting to the airport for a drunken weekend in one of my favourite cities, Liverpool.
 When I got home on the Sunday, I was able to sleep through the Monday while the other plankton had to go to work.
 It was great – I felt like Ferris Bueller.

 Well, in this game you follow a ragtag gang of mercenaries, who will go on to be lead by an oik called Ike, later of Smash Bros fame.
 It’s a very GameCubey type of game this, if that makes any sense.
 Wario World and Luigi’s Mansion are other examples.
-Now you may not be a Fire Emblem fan, but what migh thelp is that this one is actualy fairly easy to understand with nice tutorials and generally a forgiving difficulty curve.
-Some call it too easy, but like going for as much money as possible, what’s wrong with choosing an easy life?
-There’s difficulty levels in any case, which really just determine how often you’ll be resetting the game when one of your Stooges falls victim to the old dreaded permadeath.
+Now you may not be a Fire Emblem fan, but what might help is that this one is actually fairly easy to understand and get into, with nice tutorials and generally a forgiving difficulty curve.

-I’ll tell you though, this mercenary job isn’t one that comes cheap, a copy of FE: POR could cost you over 250 clams, certainly it does in Europe where GameCube games struggled for shelf space against hte PS2 almost right from the very beginning.
-That’s not chump change, though if you’re a GameCube connoisseur then it’s absolutely worth it – plus, if you’re colelcting GameCube you’ve probably got a few quid spare anyway.
+I’d rather be a mercenary any day of the week, hooring myself out to the highest bidder.
+And I’ll need the money: as I’ve alluded to already, this mercenary job isn’t one that comes cheap.
+A copy of Path of Radiance could cost you over 250 clams, certainly it does in Europe where GameCube games struggled for shelf space against the PS2 almost right from the very beginning.
+That’s not chump change, though if you’re a GameCube connoisseur then I’d say it’s absolutely worth it – plus, if you’re collecting GameCube you’ve probably got a few quid spare anyway.